sourcekris/RSATeachingStuff/doc/virtualbox.md

 ### Step 3: Download a Linux Distribution ISO

 1. Choose a Linux distribution that you want to install in the virtual machine.
 Popular options include Ubuntu, Fedora, or CentOS.
+Recommend Ubuntu for the remainder of these exercises.
 2. Visit the official website of the chosen Linux distribution and download the ISO image file.

 ### Step 4: Create a Virtual Machine